ivanhitos/MAASJujuBuilder/README.md

 It will bootstrap a Juju controller.

-# If something fails:
+# If something failed:
-Destroy the maas1 vm
+Destroy the maas1 vm:
 ```
 uvt-kvm destroy maas1
 ```